spokestack/spokestack.io/content/blog/keyword-recognizer-python-tutorial/index.md

 _**Note**: You'll need a Spokestack Maker account to follow along with model creation.
 Running the sample app is totally free, so go ahead and take it for a spin first.
 Keep in mind that the models provided with the sample code are [personal models](/docs/concepts/keywords#personal-keyword), so [performance with your voice may vary](what-are-personal-ai-models).
 They were trained with a relatively deep voice._

 If this is your first time using Spokestack, you'll need [an account](/create).
 If you have a free account, you'll need to [upgrade to the Maker tier](/account/settings#billing).
 Once that's taken care of, head over to the [keyword tool](/account/keyword).
-Click the "New Model" and name it whatever you like.
+Click the "New Model" button and name the model whatever you like.
 We're going with "swear jar" here, saving our creativity for the actual list of words.

 Speaking of, now's the moment you've been waiting for: channel your inner George Carlin and click that "add keyword" button until you've accumulated enough to break (or reinforce) your habit.

 While adding keywords, you'll notice that you also have the option to add multiple utterances to each keyword.
 Keywords and utterances interact like this: the keyword is the text that will be returned to your app when the model recognizes any utterance listed under it.
 So if one of your swears is, say, "beef", but you also want to stop saying "beefsteak", you might group those together by making them separate utterances under the keyword "beef".